 Compliance with this program is mandatory for all executive branch agencies, as well as institutions of higher education, legislative branch and independent agencies.
-(VITA's Security Program for judicial branch agencies includes two additional standards that relate specifically to services they provide.)
+(VITA's IT Security Program for judicial branch agencies includes two additional standards that relate specifically to services they provide.)
 All such entities must adhere to this policy and standards, unless an exemption is requested by the entity and granted by VITA.
 VRS has not requested an exemption from the policy or from the mandatory standards.

-VITA POLICY AND STANDARDS
+VITA POLICIES AND STANDARDS

 Periodically, VITA changes, updates or revises a particular policy or standard to incorporate emerging best practices or align them with changes to the Code of Virginia.
-We last reviewed this area in Report No. 429, Conformance with VITA's Security Program as of January 1, 2020.
+We last reviewed this area in Report No. 435, Conformance with VITA's IT Security Program as of November 1, 2020.

 To perform this review, we determined each governance document's current status and assessed the impact of any changes.
-This analysis confirmed no new documents had been introduced since our previous examination.
-Of the existing seven documents comprising the VITA Security Program, only one had changed.
+This analysis confirmed two new VITA documents had been introduced since our previous examination, the Security Awareness Training Standard and Prohibited Hardware, Software and Services Policy.
+Of the existing seven documents comprising the VITA IT Security Program, all seven included changes since the prior review, dated November 1, 2020.